ismferd/serf-publisher/README.md

-# serf-publisher
+## Serf-Publisher

-This controller expose your application throught Serf.
+This k8s controller expose your application throught Serf.

 # Generation of binary